Los Angeles Contract Interference Lawyers

 However, in order to prevail on this claim, the plaintiff must establish:

 - The existence of a valid contract between the plaintiff and a third party;

 - Defendant knew the existence of the contract and the business relationship between the plaintiff and the third party;

 - Defendant intended to disrupt the performance of the contract between the plaintiff and the third party;

 - Defendant’s intentional conduct prevented performance or disrupted the performance of the contract between the plaintiff and the third party; and

 - Defendant’s intentional disruption caused harm to the plaintiff.

-The intent element requires plaintiff to establish that the defendant intended to cause the harm (or knew that was substantially likely to occur), not just the act that resulted in the harm.
-And, intentional interference with “at-will” contract is actionable under this theory of liability.
+The intent element requires the plaintiff to establish that the defendant intended to cause the harm (or knew that was substantially likely to occur), not just the act that resulted in the harm.
+And, intentional interference with the “at-will” contract is actionable under this theory of liability.

 Handling Claims Involving Contract Interference in Southern California